Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 #### IaaS/PaaS (Cloud and on-Premises) and "M365 Defender"

 Azure resource-level or collected logs by Azure Monitor are NOT covered by "M365 Defender".
     Example: Event logs of Azure/Hybrid Servers or alerts from Azure Defender are NOT visible for hunting in this portal.

 #### Cloud Identity (Azure Active Directory) in "M365 Defender"

 [Incidents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/investigate-incidents?view=o365-worldwide) / [AlertInfo](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-alertinfo-table?view=o365-worldwide): Risk detections from "Azure AD Identity Protection" are NOT included in the "Incidents" and are NOT visible in the table "[AlertInfo](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-alertinfo-table?view=o365-worldwide)".
 MCAS feeds many alerts to "M365 Defender" and sign-in risk events (detected by MCAS) are covered.
-MCAS will be named as ServiceSource and DetectionSource in the log entries.
-Nevertheless, all "Risky sign-in" alerts from MCAS, which collects all "Identity Protection" risks (detected by Azure AD), can NOT be founded in "M365 Defender".
+MCAS will be named as "ServiceSource" and "DetectionSource" in the log entries.
+Nevertheless, alerts from the "Risky sign-in" policy in MCAS, which collects all "Identity Protection" risks (detected by Azure AD), can NOT be founded in "M365 Defender".

 Examples:

-- "Password Spray" will be detected by "Identity Protection" and listed in MCAS as "Risky sign-in".
+- "Password Spray" will be detected by "Identity Protection" and listed in MCAS as "Risky sign-in" (as you have seen in the screenshots of previous article section).
 But it is NOT visible in the "AlertInfo" table or as part of an Incident in "M365 Defender".
 - "Impossible Travel" is detected by MCAS and will be shown in the "Identity Protection" blade of Azure AD.
 But this risk detection is also listed as MCAS alert ("Impossible travel activity") and collected as part of an "Incident" view in "M365 Defender" and exists in the "[AlertInfo](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-alertinfo-table?view=o365-worldwide)" table.

     ![../2020-12-11-identity-security-monitoring/AzIdentity_M365_Incidents.png](../2020-12-11-identity-security-monitoring/AzIdentity_M365_Incidents.png)
     _Alerts from MCAS (and MDI) will be summarized as "Incidents" in the "M365 Security Portal".
-Detections by Identity Protection (e.g. Password Spray) is missing.
-Alerts from connected apps in MCAS are also not listed (e.g. Mass Download from OneDrive or SharePoint) or custom activity alerts (e.g. Elevated GA to Azure Management in Azure Portal)._
+Detections by "Azure AD Identity Protection" (e.g. Password Spray) are missing.
+Alerts from connected apps in MCAS are also not listed in this case (e.g. Mass Download from OneDrive or SharePoint) or custom activity alerts (e.g. Elevated GA to Azure Management in Azure Portal)._

 [IdentityLogonEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-identitylogonevents-table?view=o365-worldwide): Authentication events captured by MCAS will be stored in this table.
-This covers only sign-in events to connected apps and are similar to the "Activity Logs" in the MCAS blade (filtered by Successful or failed login-ins).
+This covers only sign-in events to connected apps and are similar to the "Activity Logs" in the MCAS blade (filtered by "Successful or failed login-ins").
 As already described, non-interactive logons or sign-ins by service principal/managed identity are NOT covered.

-[IdentityInfo:](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-identityinfo-table?view=o365-worldwide) Account information from various identity sources (including Active Directory and Azure AD) will be stored here, to enable build relation between user objects (e.g. ObjectID, On-Premises SID and Cloud SID).
+[IdentityInfo:](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-identityinfo-table?view=o365-worldwide) Account information from various identity sources (including "Active Directory" and "Azure AD") will be stored here, to enable build relation between user objects (e.g. ObjectID, "On-Premises SID" and "Cloud SID").
 Other details such as DisplayName, ProxyAddress or Account Status are also included.

 #### On-Premises Identity (Active Directory) in "M365 Defender"

 It's important to know that data of "Microsoft Defender for Identity" (MDI) will only be shown in the "M365 Defender" portal if the integration between MCAS and MDI is enabled.
 MCAS seems to be responsible to feeds the related MDI data to "M365 Defender".

-Correlation of MDI alerts with other activities and alerts from "M365 Defender" services (such as "M365 Defender" for Endpoint) gives you [new capabilities](https://techcommunity.microsoft.com/t5/microsoft-security-and/microsoft-365-defender-enriches-the-microsoft-defender-for/ba-p/1808275) to understand the context of Active Directory attacks.
+Correlation of MDI alerts with other activities and alerts from "M365 Defender" services (such as "Microsoft Defender for Endpoint") gives you [new capabilities](https://techcommunity.microsoft.com/t5/microsoft-security-and/microsoft-365-defender-enriches-the-microsoft-defender-for/ba-p/1808275) to understand the context of Active Directory attacks.
 This becomes obvious if you think about the limited visibility of endpoint (threats) in MCAS.

 Recently, Microsoft added the opportunity to use "Advanced Hunting" based on [events captured by MDI](https://techcommunity.microsoft.com/t5/microsoft-365-defender/hunt-for-threats-using-events-captured-by-azure-atp-on-your/ba-p/1598212).
 Another benefit (compared to MDI queries in the MCAS portal):
-You are able to use KQL for advanced hunting in "M365 Security Portal and use the (raw) logs from the following tables:
+You are able to write KQL queries for advanced hunting in "M365 Security Portal" by using the (raw) logs from the following tables:

 [AlertInfo](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-alertinfo-table?view=o365-worldwide): Alerts from MDI will be stored in this table.
 AlertId includes the prefix "aa" (stands for Azure ATP?) and the original AlertId from the MDI portal (not the MCAS AlertID!).

 [IdentityInfo:](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-identityinfo-table?view=o365-worldwide) As already described before, this table helps to correlate and build relation between various account objects.
 In this case, very helpful for advanced hunting and queries between Azure AD and Active Directory user objects.

-[IdentityLogonEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-identitylogonevents-table?view=o365-worldwide): Authentication events to your Active Directory will be stored in this table.
-The logon events will be sourced from the connected MDI instance in MCAS and shows similar results to a filtered "Activity Log" (by app "Active Directory" in the MCAS portal).
-Various types of logon events in Active Directory are covered (including Remote Desktop, Interactive and Credentials validation via NTLM/Kerberos).
-Failure reason of sign-in attempts are also included (e.g. OldPassword).
+[IdentityLogonEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-identitylogonevents-table?view=o365-worldwide): Authentication events to your "Active Directory" will be stored in this table.
+The logon events will be sourced from the connected MDI instance in MCAS and shows similar results to a filtered "Activity Log" (by "Active Directory" app in the MCAS portal).
+Various types of logon events in "Active Directory" are covered (including Remote Desktop, Interactive and Credentials validation via NTLM/Kerberos).
+Failure reason of "sign-in attempts" are also included (e.g. OldPassword).

 [IdentityQueryEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-identityqueryevents-table?view=o365-worldwide): Queries on Active Directory objects (such as LDAP, DNS and SAMR) are collected from MDI in this table.

 [IdentityDirectoryEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-identitydirectoryevents-table?view=o365-worldwide): This table contains many identity-related (on-premises) audit and system events on the domain controller.
-User-level auditing of password or group memberships are included but also domain controller events such as PowerShell execution, Task scheduling or potential lateral movement.
+User-level auditing of password or group memberships are included but also "domain controller events" such as PowerShell execution, Task scheduling or potential lateral movement.

 #### Cloud Sessions (Microsoft Cloud App Security) in "M365 Security"

-Cloud Discovery and activity logs from connected apps are NOT available in "M365 Defender" for hunting.
+Cloud Discovery and activity logs from connected apps are NOT available for hunting in "M365 Defender".

 [DeviceNetworkEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-devicenetworkevents-table?view=o365-worldwide): As already described, "Microsoft Defender for Endpoints" (MDE) can be configured to forward signals to MCAS (for cloud discovery and visibility of (un)sanctioned cloud apps).
 This table helps to start queries on the raw logs from MDE.

 #### Collaboration Platforms (Office 365 Services)
 [AlertInfo](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-alertinfo-table?view=o365-worldwide): Threat protection signals and data will be correlated from Microsoft Defender for Office 365 (MDO) in M365 Defender.
-But it's limited to features and alerts around "Exchange Online" (such as Safe Links or Attachments).
+But it's limited to features and alerts around "Exchange Online" (such as "Safe Links" or Attachments).

 Other Exchange Online-related logs and events are stored in the following tables and could be relevant for hunting of [phishing mails](https://docs.microsoft.com/en-us/windows/security/threat-protection/intelligence/phishing):

-- [EmailEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-emailevents-table?view=o365-worldwide) (email delivery and blocking events)
+- [EmailEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-emailevents-table?view=o365-worldwide) (e-mail delivery and blocking events)
 - [EmailAttachmentInfo](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-schema-tables?view=o365-worldwide) (file attachment)
 - [EmailPostDeliveryEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-emailpostdeliveryevents-table?view=o365-worldwide) (security event after e-mail delivery)
 - [EmailUrlInfo](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-emailurlinfo-table?view=o365-worldwide) (URLs / Safe Attachment in E-Mails)